Sci-B-Vac Vaccine Description

 It is administered as a solution, 10ug, IntraMuscular injection at Days 0, 28, and 168.
 Sci-B-Vac is currently in two Phase 3 clinical trials to support Sci-B-Vac licensure in the U.S., Europe, and Canada.
-It can be administered at lower doses than competing hepatitis B vaccines, says the company.
+In addition, it can be administered at lower doses than competing hepatitis B vaccines, says the Company.

 Sci-B-Vac Vaccine News

 October 13, 2021 - VBI Vaccines Inc. announced that results from the pivotal Phase 3 study, CONSTANT, of VBI's prophylactic 3-antigen HBV vaccine candidate in adults age 18-45 were published in The Journal of the American Medical Association Network Open on Oct.
 12, 2021.
 Together with results from the first pivotal Phase 3 study, PROTECT, these results formed the basis for the regulatory submissions of VBI's 3-antigen HBV vaccine candidate in the U.S., Europe, and Canada.